A Myhill-Nerode Characterization and Active Learning for One-Clock Timed Automata: Introduction

 The most common restriction is to look at automaton models with \emph{input-driven resets}: the clock values are determined by the timed word, and not by the automaton.
 In Event-Recording Automata (ERA)~\cite{alurECA99}, there is a clock \(x_a\) attached to every letter \(a\) in the alphabet.
 There are no other clocks.
 Clock \(x_a\) records the time since the last occurrence of \(a\).
 For instance, on reading a timed word \((2 \cdot a) (1.3 \cdot b)\) (where \(1.3\) is the time between \(a\) and \(b\)), we will have \(x_a = 1.3\) and \(x_b = 0\), no matter which ERA reads it.
 An \(\lstar\)-like algorithm for learning ERAs was first proposed in 2010~\cite{grinchteinLearningEventrecordingAutomata2010}.

 In the model of integer reset timed automata (IRTA)~\cite{sumanTimedAutomataInteger2008}, clocks can be arbitrary.
 However, every transition that resets a clock, say \(x\), must have a guard of the form \(x=c\), where \(c\) is a natural number.
 Therefore, every reset occurs at an integer time point.
 Hence, the fractional values of all clocks are equal.
 This makes it possible to reduce every IRTA to a language equivalent single-clock IRTA.
 It still does not (yet) induce an input-driven reset.
 However, the work of Bhave et al.~\cite{bhaveAddingDenseTimedStack2017} tells us that we can assume, without loss of generality, a transition with a guard of the form \(x=c\) necessarily resets the clock.
 Such a model is referred to as strict \(1\)-IRTA.
-Hence, if we know the maximum constant \(K\) used in the automaton, and if we assume the automaton is complete with guards of the form \(x = 0\), \(0 < x < 1\), \(x = 1\), \(\dots\), \(x = K\), \(K < x\), the resets becomes input-driven.
+Hence, if we know the maximum constant \(K\) used in the automaton, and if we assume the automaton is complete with guards of the form \(x = 0\), \(0 < x < 1\), \(x = 1\),\ldots,\(x = K\), \(K < x\), the resets becomes input-driven.
 Using these properties, a Myhill-Nerode characterization and an \(\lstar\) algorithm for strict \(1\)-IRTAs was first formulated in 2024~\cite{DoveriIRTALearning2024}.
 In real-time automata, there is a single clock which is reset in every transition.
 Hence, on reading a timed word \((t_1 \cdot a_1) (t_2 \cdot a_2) \cdots (t_n \cdot a_n)\), the value of the clock is \(0\), and while executing the transition corresponding to \(a_i\), the clock value is \(t_i\) (time between \(a_{i-1}\) and \(a_i\)).
 This property has been used to give a Myhill-Nerode characterization and an \(\lstar\) algorithm~\cite{anLearningRTA2021,anLearningNondeterministicRealTime2021}.

-\pierre{PG: This next paragraph comes as a bit weird because there is 0 Myhill-Nerode, only learning but we shifted the focus on Myhill-Nerode.}

-\sri{Sri: I've added some extra lines for a connection.
-Removed last lines about the specifics of the learning algorithm.}